 - Look at purpose and brainstorm ideas and strategies of how you are going to follow through.

-- Brainstorm who are the shaker and movers in the community.
+- Identify the shakers and movers in the community.
 Think about who your Association

 should be contacting and developing a relationship.